grape-oauth2/grape_oauth2/README.md

 ## Custom Access Token authenticator

-If you don't want to use default `GrapeOAuth2` Access Token authenticator then you can define your own (it must be a `proc` or `lambda`):
+If you don't want to use default `GrapeOAuth2` Access Token authenticator then you can define your own in the configuration (it must be a `proc` or `lambda`):

 ```ruby
 GrapeOAuth2.configure do |config|